top of page

 How is Annual Net Rental Income Determined?

 Lenders will typically look at both an appraiser’s comparable rent schedule (see form 1007) and the property’s yearly rental income (taken from a signed lease agreement).
-Generally, the lesser number from the two is used.
+Generally, the lesser number of the two is used.

 If you’ve built up a rental history with either a long-term or short-term rental, you may be able to qualify using your historical income instead of the appraiser’s rent schedule.